 There are other types or styles of notches used for depth inspections.
 The type shown thus far is called a “whistle” notch.
 Some of the other styles include square or flatted notches and depth grooves.

-Depth grooves function as depth inspection tools as well (see illustration above).
+Depth grooves function as depth inspection tools as well (see Figure 5).
 These also have advantages and limitations.
-In the case of the depth groove, the bottom of the groove acts as the minimum (Go) depth and the top of the groove represents the maximum (No-Go) depth.
+In the case of the depth groove, the bottom of the groove acts as the minimum (go) depth and the top of the groove represents the maximum (no-go) depth.
 The nice thing is that you have a groove that goes around the circumference of the gage.
 The user does not need to rotate the gage in the hole to see the notch as you would with a “whistle” or “flatted” notch.
 Depth grooves are limited in their width by the ability of the gage manufacturer to produce and inspect them accurately.
 The minimum width limit for grooves is usually approximately .025” wide.
 Depth grooves should not be used on small diameter pins.
 Each gage manufacturer may have slightly different limitations but, generally anything less than .175” in diameter will be a challenge.
 The other issue with these smaller diameters and grinding depth grooves is the depth of the groove on the gage.
 If too much material is removed, usually to make the groove visible, the plug gage can become brittle and bend or break.
 In this situation, a broken gage is better than a bent one.
 The bent one is no longer accurate.